Rated 'Excellent' on Trustpilot

 Muscle strength and size can also be lost during the menopause.
 Some strength and resistance exercise built into your routine will help to counteract this.
 Magnesium is also an excellent supplement during menopause.
 Magnesium is needed for muscle function and bone density, and also improves your cells' sensitivity to hormones, which can help ease menopause symptoms.

+There are also some vitamins for perimenopause to support you with energy.
+A B Vitamin Complex taken 30 minutes to 1 hour before a workout can help to charge up your body and power you through the exercise.
 Exercise also helps to keep blood pressure low.
 Blood pressure during menopause has a tendency to increase, so maintaining a healthy diet and lifestyle is essential for healthy blood pressure.

 You may also be interested in 'Does menopause cause gut issues?' and 'Exploring the link between diabetes & early menopause'.